axoflow/axosyslog-core-docs/content/docs/chapter-intro/what-syslog-ng-is/_index.md

 ## Disk-based message buffering

 To minimize the risk of losing important log messages, the {{% param "product.abbrev" %}} application can store messages on the local hard disk if the central log server or the network connection becomes unavailable.
-The `syslog-ng` application automatically sends the stored messages to the server when the connection is reestablished, in the same order the messages were received.
-The disk buffer is persistent – no messages are lost even if `syslog-ng` is restarted.
+The AxoSyslog application automatically sends the stored messages to the server when the connection is reestablished, in the same order the messages were received.
+The disk buffer is persistent – no messages are lost even if AxoSyslog is restarted.